cbor-wg/charter/charter.md

 expected to be published by the IETF.

-There are a number of additional CBOR tagged types and CBOR related media type specifications that are either currently adopted by the working group, by other working groups, or as individual submissions.
+There are a number of additional CBOR tagged types and CBOR related media type specifications that are currently adopted by the working group, are work items in other working groups, or exist as individual submissions.
 Additionally, there are expected to be other such documents that will come to the attention of the working group.
 In some cases, the working group expects to adopt and publish these proposals.
 The working group will evaluate and place such proposals in one of the following categories using a DISPATCH like process:

 *   General purpose specifications that are expected to have broad usage: The working group will normally adopt and publish such proposals.
 Examples of proposals in this category are CBOR Sequence media type (draft-bormann-cbor-sequence) and Error Indications tag (draft-richter-cbor-error-tag).

-*   Internet wide specifications: The working group may decide to adopt these proposals, but typically it would just provide input and recommend that they be published either as an Independent Submission or by a different working group.
+*   Internet-wide specifications: The working group may decide to adopt these proposals, but typically it would just provide input and recommend that they be published either as an Independent Submission or by a different working group.

 *   Narrow purpose specifications: The working group may provide evaluation of such proposals, but typically would not support Working Group adoption, and could recommend publication in a different forum.
 An example of this might be portions of draft-bormann-cbor-tags-oid dealing with some of the more esoteric types such as regular expressions.